christiancrowle/mgba/README.md

 ### System requirements

 Requirements are minimal.
 Any computer that can run Windows Vista or newer should be able to handle emulation.
-Support for OpenGL 1.1 or newer is also required, with OpenGL 3.2 or newer for shaders and advanced features.
+Support for OpenGL 1.1 or newer is also required (but not if you try hard enough apparently), with OpenGL 3.2 or newer for shaders and advanced features.

 Downloads
 ---------